Wabi Sabi Cookie Workshop

 The third one is a cookie inspired by 古老 (Aging of matter)

 ”丸石神(Round Stone god)” Cookie

-Using the idea of how round stone is worshipped in Japanese culture, these cookie round stone communicate the beauty of time passage and ageing.
-Participants of the workshop make these round cookies by shaking a few doughs in a round bowl, watching them to slowly become spherical as time goes.
+Using the idea of how round stone is worshipped in Japanese culture, these cookie round stones communicate the beauty of time passage and ageing.
+The workshop participants make these round cookies by shaking a few doughs in a round bowl, watching them slowly become spherical as time goes by.